Special Education

 The district employs around 230 professional and 105 non-professional special education staff.
 There are over 2,200 special education students.
 Programs and services are monitored for compliance with rules and regulations from Ingham ISD and Michigan Department of Education.

 Three-Five Program: The Early Childhood Special Education (ECSE) program is a half-day classroom model for 3-5-year-olds.
-ESCE programs are in the following schools: Averill, Cumberland, Forest View, and Willow.
+ESCE programs are in the following schools: Averill, Kendon, Forest View, and Pleasant View.
+Lansing also offers inclusive Universal Preschool programming, known as ECRP.
+Some services can be provided through scheduled walk-in appointments.

 Elementary: Each elementary school has a resource room.
 A resource room is designed for students who need support in the general education curriculum.
-The district also operates 20 basic classrooms for students that require a special education classroom.
-There are also teacher-consultants, therapists, psychologists, and social workers to support these programs.
+The district also provides a full continuum of supports based on the needs identified in the student's Individual Education Program.

-Middle Schools: The middle schools offer a combination of teaming with general education teachers, basic classrooms, and resource rooms.
+Middle Schools: The middle schools offer a combination of teaming with co teaching, resource room support, and specialized programs.
 This is done to allow for the greatest number of options in programming for the diverse needs of the students.
-In addition, teacher-consultants, therapists, psychologists and social workers support these programs.

-High Schools: Each high school operates a combination of resource rooms and basic classrooms.
+High Schools: Each high school operates a combination of resource rooms and specialized programs.
 The focus is to help students with skill development, high school graduation, and transition to the world beyond high school.
-Teacher-consultants, therapists, psychologists and social workers support these programs.

 PDF Document504 Manual with updated OCR insert